LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

-The results of the presented LC-SLab framework from Section \ref{sec:results} offer several novel and meaningful insights into the potential of object-based deep learning for large-scale land cover classification with sparse in-situ labels.
+The results of the presented LC-SLab framework from Section \ref{sec:results} offer several novel and meaningful insights into the potentials of object-based deep learning for large-scale land cover classification with sparse in-situ labels which we will discuss in this section.